MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/02-transform-data-power-bi.md

 ---
 lab:
-    title: 'Clean, transform, and load data in Power BI'
+  title: Clean, transform, and load data in Power BI
-    module: 'Clean, transform, and load data in Power BI'
+  module: Clean, transform, and load data in Power BI
+  description: In this lab, you'll use data cleansing and transformation techniques
+    to start shaping your data model.
+You'll then apply the queries to load each as a table to the semantic model.
+  duration: 45 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Power BI
 ---

 # Clean, transform, and load data in Power BI